arvigeus/AZ-204/Questions/Containers.md

 Question: You are planning to use Azure Container Registry for your application.
 Which identity type should you use to ensure both headless authentication and role-based access control (RBAC)?

-- [ ] Individual AD Identity
+- [ ] Individual Entra ID Identity
 - [ ] Managed Identity for Azure Resources
-- [x] AD Service Principal
+- [x] Entra ID Service Principal
 - [ ] Admin User

 Answer: Service principals are designed for headless authentication and can be assigned specific Azure roles, making them ideal for both requirements.
-Individual AD Identity and Admin User are used for interactive push/pull operations.
+Individual Entra ID Identity and Admin User are used for interactive push/pull operations.
 Managed Identity for Azure Resources: While it supports unattended operations, it's limited to select Azure services and may not offer the full range of RBAC options.

 ---